open-format/open-format/website/docs/glossary.md

 ## ERC721 standard

 ERC721 is a more complex standard than ERC20, with multiple optional extensions, and is split across a number of contracts.
 Check out the [API Reference](https://docs.openzeppelin.com/contracts/3.x/api/token/ERC721) to learn more about these.

+## Ether

+Ether is the transactional token that facilitates operations on the Ethereum network.
+All of the programs and services linked with the Ethereum network require computing power (and that computing power is not free).
+Ether is a form of payment for network participants to execute their requested operations on the network.

+## Wei

+Wei is the smallest denomination of ether—the cryptocurrency coin used on the Ethereum network.
+One ether = 1,000,000,000,000,000,000 wei (10^18).
+Wei is mostly used when setting monetary values.

+## Gwei

+Put simply, 1 Gwei is 0.000000001 Ether (1 billionth of an Ether) that is used to measure the cost of transactions on the Ethereum network.